RL-STaR: Theoretical Analysis of Reinforcement Learning Frameworks for Self-Taught Reasoner: Introduction

 \section{Introduction}

-With the advancement of large language models (LLMs), their reasoning capabilities have become a crucial component of their success.
-This progress is largely attributed to chain-of-thought (CoT) prompting~\cite{wei2022chain}, which allow LLMs to go beyond pattern matching and handle more complex reasoning problems by providing step-by-step guidance.
-GPT4-o1~\cite{chatgpt2024} exemplifies this success, achieving high scores across various mathematical and programming benchmarks.
+With the advancement of large language models (LLMs), their reasoning capabilities have become crucial to their success.
+This progress is mainly attributed to chain-of-thought (CoT) prompting~\cite{wei2022chain}, which allows LLMs to go beyond pattern matching and handle more complex reasoning problems by providing step-by-step guidance.
+GPT4-o1~\cite{chatgpt2024} exemplifies this success, achieving high scores on various mathematical and programming benchmarks.

-However, to train models with CoT capabilities, the training data must include detailed reasoning steps~\cite{malach2023auto,prystawski2024think,xiao2024theory}, which are often absent.
+However, to train models with CoT capabilities, training data must include detailed reasoning steps~\cite{malach2023auto,prystawski2024think,xiao2024theory}, which are often absent.
 To address this challenge, the self-taught reasoner (STaR) approach~\cite{zelikman2022star} was proposed, leveraging reinforcement learning to automatically discover reasoning steps.
-Numerous improvements to STaR have since been introduced~\cite{hosseini2024v,zelikman2024quiet}, demonstrating empirically that LLMs can effectively learn reasoning steps via reinforcement learning without human intervention.
+Numerous improvements to STaR have since been introduced~\cite{hosseini2024v,zelikman2024quiet,lin2024lean,andukuri2024star,xiang2025towards}, demonstrating empirically that LLMs can effectively learn reasoning steps via reinforcement learning without human intervention.

-Although some theoretical research exists on CoT techniques (e.g.,~\cite{prystawski2024think,malach2023auto,wei2022chain,xiao2024theory}), these studies are primarily focused on supervised and auto-regressive learning settings that require external training data.
+Although some theoretical research exists on CoT techniques (e.g.,~\cite{prystawski2024think,malach2023auto,feng2024towards,xiao2024theory,hu2024unveilingstatisticalfoundationschainofthought}), these studies are primarily focused on supervised and auto-regressive learning settings that require detailed reasoning steps included in training data.
 They do not show how reinforcement techniques can enhance reasoning steps.
 Furthermore, while there are existing reinforcement learning frameworks for theoretical analysis (e.g.,~\cite{jin2018sample,ayoub2020model,jin2021pessimism,jin2019linear,bhandari2021linear,chen2022human,yeh2023sample,lai2024leveraging}), none are designed to analyze the self-improvement of LLMs through reinforcement learning.
-As a result, there is no theoretical framework that explains how LLMs can enhance their reasoning capabilities via reinforcement learning.
+As a result, no theoretical framework explains how LLMs can enhance their reasoning capabilities via reinforcement learning.
+A detailed literature review is shown in Sec.~\ref{sec:related_works}.